perfsonar/psconfig-web/README.md

         -d perfsonar/sca-auth
     ```

-    > sca-auth container will generate a few files under /config directory when it's first started, so don't mount it with `ro`.
+    >  The sca-auth container will generate a few files under the /config directory when it's first started, so don't mount it with `ro`.
-    > I am persisting the user account DB on /usr/local/data/auth.
+    >  The user account DB is stored in `/usr/local/data/auth`.

 4. Create PWA's main UI/API container.